HL7/fhir-us-ndh/input/pagecontent/index.md

 3. **Application Requirements**
 - Application actors **SHALL** be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.
 - Application actors **SHOULD** be capable of displaying the data elements relevant to the applications use case(s) for human use or storing the information for other purposes.
-- When querying National Directory API actors, Consumer Application actors **SHALL** interpret missing Must Support data elements within resource instances as data do not present in the National Directory API actor’s system.
+- When querying National Directory API actors, Consumer Application actors **SHALL** interpret missing Must Support data elements within resource instances as data not present in the National Directory API actor’s system.

 ### Relation to US Core
 This implementation guide was written for a US audience and profiles resources from US Core STU5.0.1, where available (Practitioner, PractionerRole,Organization, and Location), and otherwise from R4.0.1 (CareTeam, Consent, Endpoint, HealthCareService, InsurancePlan, OrganizationAffiliation, VerificationResult).
 The Network profile is based on USCore Organization, since there was no contradiction between the USCore profile and the NDH requirements.
 However, the NPI and CLIA identifier types, which are Must-Support, are clearly intended for provider organizations only and are not expected to be populated for other organization types.
 Restriction profile is based on the R4.0.1 Consent profile.